Stocks? What comes to your mind when you hear the word "stocks"? To me, it means part ownership of a company.

-Here comes the big jargon: Stocks also known as equity is a security that represents fractional ownership in a corporation or company.
+Here comes the big jargon: Stocks or shares, also known as equity, is a security that represents fractional ownership in a corporation or company.
 A unit of stock is called a share.

-A share is to stock what metre is to length.
+A share is to stock what a metre is to length.

-This is a very simplified example, stocks are a bit more complex than that.
+This is a simplified example.
+Stocks are a bit more complex than that.

-Stock is security —a negotiable financial instrument (most times paper) that holds monetary value, here the value of the stocks is in the value of the company, i.e the more valuable the company is the more valuable the stock is.
+Stock is a security —a negotiable financial instrument (mostly paper) that holds monetary value.
+Here the value of the stocks is in the company's value, i.e. the more valuable the company is, the more valuable the stock is.

-When companies want to get funds for any reason, there are two major ways they do so.
-They can either borrow which is called debt financing or issue ownership (equity) in exchange for money, this is called equity financing.
+When companies want to get funds, there are two primary ways they do so.
+They can either borrow, which is called debt financing or issue ownership (equity) in exchange for money, which is called equity financing.

-Let say I own a bakery and I sell all my goods there, no deliveries or pick up.
-Some years down the line I decide I want to open up another branch some miles away, but I don’t have enough money for that.
+Let's say I own a bakery and sell all my goods without delivery services.
+After some years, I decide to open up another branch some miles away, but I don't have enough money for that.
 What do I do?

-- Option A: I give up and not expand
+- Option A: I give up and do not expand

-- Option B: I borrow money from bank, friends or a relative
+- Option B: I borrow money from a bank, friends or relatives

-- Option C: I collect money from people and give them ownership of the bakery — proportional to the money they give me.
+- Option C: I collect money from people, and we become co-owners of the bakery — proportional to the money they give me.

-Well, A is definitely not an option if I truly want to expand.
-Option B is what debt financing looks like, I have an obligation to pay back the money I borrowed.
-Option C is equity financing, we become owners of the bakery.
+A is definitely not an option if I truly want to expand.
+Option B is debt financing.
+I must pay back the money I borrowed.
+Option C is equity financing.
+We become owners of the bakery.

-However, because we are owners of the bakery does not mean owners can come and take a loaf of bread for free, or come to take my oven or any asset(machine, tool, or ingredient as the case may be).
+However, because we are bakery owners does not mean owners can come and take a loaf of bread for free or come to take my oven or any asset(machine, tool, or ingredient, as the case may be).
 Owners can only have a share of the profit we make — when we distribute the profit.

-Another point to understand is that because you are part of the owners of the bakery, you do not have control i.e you do not have a say on the day-to-day running of the bakery.
-You don’t dictate the number of pieces of bread to be produced or the flavor to be used.
-The board of directors or the heads of the bakery have the say.
-As a part-owner, you only get the chance to elect members of the board, your voting power is proportional to the number of shares you own of the bakery, so the larger your shares, the larger your voting power hence you can influence how the bakery runs.
+Another point to understand is that because you are part of the bakery's owners, you do not have control, i.e. you do not have a say in the day-to-day running of the bakery.
+You don't dictate the number of pieces of bread produced or the flavour used.
+It is the board of directors or the heads of the bakery who have a say.
+As a part-owner, you only get the chance to elect board members.
+Your voting power is proportional to the number of shares you own of the bakery, so the more shares you own, the larger your voting power; hence you can influence how the bakery runs.

 WHERE TO BUY STOCKS

 Stocks are traded (bought and sold) on exchanges.
 Exchanges are simply markets.
 Different countries have exchanges where companies are traded.
-The major world exchanges or stock market if you wish are
+The major world exchanges or stock markets are

 - New York Stock Exchange NYSE